The Future of Personalized Learning in 2026: The AI Revolution

 AI Tutors: 1:1 Support for Everyone (Finally)

-For decades, educators have chased "Bloom’s 2 Sigma"—the proof that students with private tutors perform significantly better than those in traditional classrooms.
-The problem?
-Private tutoring used to be a luxury for the few.
+Educators have long pursued "Bloom’s 2 Sigma," the proof that students with private tutors perform significantly better than those in traditional classrooms.
+Historically, private tutoring was a luxury for the few.

 AI classroom trends in 2026 have changed the math.
 AI tutors have grown up.
 They aren't just simple chatbots anymore; they are sophisticated pedagogical partners.
 They won't just give you the answer.
 Instead, they’ll use the Socratic method to guide you through the "why" behind the "what."